-No matter if you’re travelling for business or pleasure, airport workstations come in very handy.
+No matter if you’re traveling for business or pleasure, airport workstations come in very handy.
 Consequently, many airports globally are taking into consideration that people need more than just charging stations but work stations.

 After all, work doesn’t stop just because you’re at the airport.
 As a result, we have been looking out for airport workstations.

-All things considered, a workstation is anywhere that you can sit down, plug in and create your little office at the airport.
+All things considered, a workstation is anywhere that you can sit down, plugin, and create your little office at the airport.
 Above all, they need to have a plug and a decent amount of room to work.

 For example, we found 10 US airport workstations to take a seat with your computer in a spacious area and get down to business, blogging, gossip site reading or twitter stalking.